Is It Time to Hire Employee Support For Your Business?

 Legal Obligations as an Employer

 Employers in Australia must comply with various legal obligations, including workplace health and safety regulations, equal opportunity laws, and providing a safe working environment.
+When preparing job descriptions, it is important to use inclusive, non-discriminatory language to ensure equal opportunity for all candidates.
+Employers must also ensure their hiring practices and workplace policies support employees with disability, providing resources and guidance for workplace inclusion.
 This means you need to familiarise yourself with:

 - Fair Work laws: These outline minimum employment standards and conditions.